 - Add chicken in small batches, so it can cook through and to prevent sticking.

 - Got leftover chicken bones?
-Add it the water with the rice for more flavor and remove before whisking.
+Add it to the water with the rice for more flavor and remove before whisking.

 - Chili oil, chili crisp, or sesame oil